GitHub Copilot

-GitHub Copilot is a code completion and programming AI-assistant developed by GitHub and OpenAI that assists users of Visual Studio Code, Visual Studio, Neovim, and JetBrains integrated development environments (IDEs) by autocompleting code.
-Currently available by subscription to individual developers and to businesses, the generative artificial intelligence software was first announced by GitHub on 29 June 2021.
+GitHub Copilot is a code completion and programming AI-assistant developed by GitHub and OpenAI that assists users of Visual Studio Code, Visual Studio, Neovim, Eclipse and JetBrains integrated development environments (IDEs) by autocompleting code.
+Currently available by subscription to individual developers and to businesses, the generative AI software was first announced by GitHub on 29 June 2021.
 Users can choose the large language model used for generation.

 History

 On June 29, 2021, GitHub announced GitHub Copilot for technical preview in the Visual Studio Code development environment.
 GitHub Copilot was released as a plugin on the JetBrains marketplace on October 29, 2021.
 October 27, 2021, GitHub released the GitHub Copilot Neovim plugin as a public repository.
 GitHub announced Copilot's availability for the Visual Studio 2022 IDE on March 29, 2022.
 On June 21, 2022, GitHub announced that Copilot was out of "technical preview", and is available as a subscription-based service for individual developers.

 GitHub Copilot is the evolution of the "Bing Code Search" plugin for Visual Studio 2013, which was a Microsoft Research project released in February 2014.
 This plugin integrated with various sources, including MSDN and Stack Overflow, to provide high-quality contextually relevant code snippets in response to natural language queries.